 Nudge Nudge, Wink Wink is from the sketch, presumably of the same name.
 That is the main quote.
 Definitely watch it to get the punchline to see if you “Know what [he] means” when the card comes up in the game!

 Hovercraft Eels is from a slightly more obscure sketch about a very bad translation book.

 My Brain Hurts (and the accompanying character saying that line) were sometimes flashed randomly in the sketch show.

 Too Silly is from the show which includes sketches being shut down by some sort of anti-silly police, much like the Spanish Inquisition busts into other sketches within its episode.

-As for why we didn’t include references to the Black Knight or the Bridge of Doom… there’s just SO MUCH from the Holy Grail that we couldn’t put it all in.
+As for why we didn’t include references to [whatever bit you think is missing from the game] there’s just SO MUCH from the Holy Grail that we couldn’t put it all in.
 We do get people sad that those are not in there, but we had to make some tough decisions about what worked best to mix with the other cards, given that we had a limited deck size.